gljooj/posterr/README.md

 ```
 After create Database Modeling.
         Now it's time to decide the architecture.
-I think this is one of the hard choices to do, because this decision will
+This is one of the hard choices to do, because this decision will
-    reflect also the performance, easy understanding and scalability of the project.
+    reflect also the performance, understanding and scalability of the project.
-    So I decided use concepts of Clean Architecture
+    Then to serve these requirements, I decided use concepts of Clean Architecture, as the project is not something with big rules and
+    implementations and fits the needs.
 ```